adobe/rules_gitops/README.md

 <a name="multiple-release-branches-gitops-workflow"></a>
 ## Multiple Release Branches GitOps Workflow

-In the situation when the trunk based branching model in not suitable teh `create_gitops_prs` tool supports creating GitOps pull requests before the code is merged to `master` branch.
+In the situation when the trunk based branching model in not suitable the `create_gitops_prs` tool supports creating GitOps pull requests before the code is merged to `master` branch.

 Both trunk and release branch workflow could coexists in the same repository.